DevVali/cavegame/readme.md

 ## Changelog

-The changelog is available on the release page in each theme's repository.
+The changelog is available on the release page.

 ## Copyright